-Chorizo is a name given to a variety of sausages, both fresh and cured, from Spain and Latin America.
-Chorizo is made from pork, is heavily seasoned, and has a characteristically red color.
-Although there are many regional varieties, most chorizo can usually be placed into one of two categories, Spanish or Mexican.
+Chorizo is a name given to a variety of sausages, both fresh and cured, originating from the Iberian Peninsula (what is now Spain and Portugal).
+Chorizo is made from pork, is heavily seasoned and has a characteristically red color.
+Although there are many regional varieties, most chorizo can usually be placed into one of two categories--Spanish or Mexican--which actually feature distinguishing characteristics from one another.

-Because it has been cured, it can be eaten without cooking and is often served sliced as part of a meat tray or tapas assortment.
+Because the sausage has been cured--meaning it has been aged for several weeks--it can be eaten without cooking and is often served sliced as part of a meat tray or tapas assortment.
 Spanish chorizo is also used to add flavor to cooked dishes like stews or paella.
-In general, fattier Spanish chorizos are used for cooking, whereas leaner chorizos are sliced and eaten without cooking.
+In general, fattier Spanish chorizos are used for cooking, whereas leaner chorizos are sliced and eaten without cooking; no matter what, both of the casings are edible.

-Mexican chorizo must be cooked prior to eating and can be cooked either in its casing or removed from the casing and cooked like ground meat.
-Mexican chorizo is a popular grill item but is also used in place of ground beef in tacos, burritos, chili, burgers, or even egg dishes.
+Mexican chorizo is sold raw and must be cooked prior to eating; it can be cooked either in its casing or removed from the casing and cooked like ground meat.
+Mexican chorizo is a popular grill item but is also used in place of ground beef in tacos, burritos, chili, burgers and even egg dishes.

 Where to Buy Chorizo